 Spain - Day 2 : Port de Larrau

-Around 5:45 we were thrown off the bus somewhere near the Pyrenees.
+Around 5:45, we were thrown off the bus somewhere near the Pyrenees.
 It was dark and drizzling.
-There was another man getting off as well.
-He was looking for the train station but it was too dark to see anything.
-To kill some time I had brought a few cycling magazines in the bus.
+Another man was getting off as well.
+He was looking for the train station, but it was too dark to see.
+I brought a few cycling magazines on the bus to kill some time.
 It would be a waste to throw those away, so I put them in a plastic bag and hid them in a tree.
-If we were lucky we would be able to take them out for the bus ride back.
+If we were lucky, we could take them out for the bus ride back.
 Now there was not much left to do except cycling.
-One and an half hour earlier than planned we set out, happy we could get on the road.
-We put on some warm clothes and with only our headlights and GPS to light our way we descended into the night.
+We set out one and a half hours earlier than planned, happy we could get on the road.
+We put on some warm clothes, and with only our headlights and GPS to light our way, we descended into the night.

-The first 15 km were all down hill.
+The first 15 km were all downhill.
 Then the hills started.
-After cycling a long while the sun rose.
+After cycling for a long while, the sun rose.
 In the twilight a deer walked onto the road.
-A car came around a corner and luckily braked in time.
+A car came around a corner and, luckily, braked in time.
 The deer slipped on the asphalt but managed to run off.
-When we started to get hungry we bought our default cycling-in-France food: yoghurts, fruit, jam, and baguettes.
-Bram looked on his odometer and was surprised, we had already cycled 100 kilometers.
-When we looked at the time we were even more surprised, it was only 11.
+When we started to get hungry we bought our default cycling-in-France food: yogurts, fruit, jam, and baguettes.
+Bram looked at his odometer and was surprised; we had already cycled 100 kilometers.
+When we looked at the time, we were even more surprised, it was only 11.
 We had never cycled this far so early.

-The entire day we were looking forward to the col that would bring us over the Pyrenees and into Spain.
+We were looking forward to the col that would bring us over the Pyrenees and into Spain all day.
 We weren't exactly sure when it would start.
-In Larrau we found ourselves on a familiar road.
-During the 100 cols tour part II we had gone downhill here at the end of the day.
+We found ourselves on a familiar road in Larrau.
+During the 100 cols tour part II, we had gone downhill here at the end of the day.
 This time we were climbing upwards.
 I knew the col was around 1600 meters high.
-When we started we were below 300 meters.
+When we started, we were less than 300 meters above sea level.
 After half an hour of dying and sweating we found a fountain.
 There we drank a liter of water and threw some more over our heads.
-We looked at what elevation we were, only 600 meters.
-This was going to be tough.
+We looked at what elevation we were still only at 600 meters.
+This was going to be tough..

-While climbing, my GPS showed that it would be another 5 kilometers to the border.
+While climbing, my GPS showed it would be another 5 kilometers to the border.
 We assumed that the summit would be there as well.
-Every time I checked it still seemed 5 kilometer to the border.
+Every time I checked, it still seemed 5 kilometers to the border.
 Due to the fog we couldn't really see how high we were.
 On top of the mountain it was drizzling.
 The top seemed 5 kilometers away for an entire hour and then 300 meters away for another 30 minutes.
 Then the road stopped climbing.
-In the thick fog we couldn't see any signs indicating the col nor border.
+In the thick fog we couldn't see any signs indicating the col or border.

 Bram on the Port de Larrau